 The UT field coordinator will notify the student of this decision via email within 10 working days of the meeting).
-The student may appeal this decision as outlined in Section 10.01 of this Field Manual and the Student Handbook.

 If the UT field coordinator determines that the student is not eligible to interview for another placement or to receive a grade of Incomplete, the student will receive a No Credit for the course at the end of the semester.